Tascurator/tascurator-documents/docs/docs/modeling.md

 #### Constraints

-- Name must be unique.
+- Uniqueness
-- It must be less than equal to 15 letters and greater than equal to 1.
+- Less than equal to 15 letters
+- Greater than equal to 1 letters
+- Can be modified by Landlord as they like
+- Uppercase and lowercase letters are recognized as the same characters

 ### Task

-Category contains Task.
-Category has Task list.
+Category contains a list of tasks.

 #### Constraints

-- Category must contain at least one Task.
+- Must contain at least one Task.

 ## Task - タスク